 How does Lifetime safeguard your investment assets?

-When you invest in the Camelot Discretionary Investment Management Service (DIMS) your investments are managed by a professional Fund Manager, but your actual assets are held by a separate Custodian.
+When you invest in the Lifetime Discretionary Investment Management Service (DIMS) your investments are managed by a professional Fund Manager, but your actual assets are held by a separate Custodian.
 It is the Custodian’s job to safeguard your assets and hold them in bare trust for your benefit.
 This means that if there are any financial problems with the Fund Manager, your investments are ring-fenced in a separate legal entity.

 The chart below explains the structure of the custodial relationship for one of our DIMS offerings.
 Asset Custodian Nominees Limited, (ACNL) a separate legal company, is the custodian appointed by Booster and is separate from the fund manager.